 You will also find that a lot of people in Strathmore work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-Strathmore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Strathmore does not have a public transit system used by locals to get to and from work.

 The per capita income in Strathmore in 2022 was $11,642, which is low income relative to California and the nation.
 This equates to an annual income of $46,568 for a family of four.
 However, Strathmore contains both very wealthy and poor people as well.
 Strathmore also has one of the higher rates of people living in poverty in the nation, with 32.56% of its population below the federal poverty line.